hellodword/anytype-all/README.md

 However, in the meantime:

 1. I use it with a VPN, so the security of the protocols is not a big deal for me.
-2. I use the iOS client, which has many built-in security policies.
+2. I use the iOS client, while iOS has many built-in security policies.
 3. I use [the Linux client with hardening](https://github.com/squalus/anytype-flake/issues/2).

 ## Analytics & Tracking